Macbeth Shall Sleep No More

 IV.
 The Supernatural Element: Witches and Fate

 The witches play a crucial role in driving the plot forward.
 Their ambiguous prophecies, while not directly causing Macbeth's actions, serve as catalysts, fueling his ambition and influencing his decisions.
-The supernatural element adds a layer of ambiguity to the play, raising questions about fate versus free will.
+Still, the supernatural element adds a layer of ambiguity to the play, raising questions about fate versus free will.
 While the witches' prophecies provide a framework for Macbeth's ambition, they do not determine his actions.
-He chooses to act upon their suggestions, and it is his own choices that lead to his downfall.
+Which means he chooses to act upon their suggestions, and it is his own choices that lead to his downfall.
 The play subtly explores the dangerous interplay between prophecy and action, highlighting the responsibility individuals have for their own choices, even when confronted with external forces that might seem to dictate their destiny.
 The line “Macbeth shall sleep no more” can be interpreted as a consequence of both the witches’ influence and Macbeth’s own free will, a potent blend of supernatural foreshadowing and human agency.

 V. The Role of Guilt and Conscience